MattDSquared/BikeSharingDemand/BikeShareAnalysis.md

 test <- mutate(test, atemp=ifelse((atemp < 15) & (temp > 24), temp, atemp))
 ```

-For a first-pass solution, it would appear the wind and humidity are already packaged into the 'feels like' tempurature value.
+It appears wind and humidity are already packaged into the 'feels like' tempurature value.
 The following analysis neglects temp, wind, and humidity in favor of using atemp.
 This leaves the weather label, time (hour of the day, day of the week), and holiday label.

+## Primary demand drivers

-## Effect of Time of day, weather, and working/non-working days
+### Effect of Time of day, weather, and working/non-working days

-The initial idea for this plot came from [this kaggle script post](https://www.kaggle.com/users/993/ben-hamner/bike-sharing-demand/bike-rentals-by-time-and-temperature) by Ben Hamner.
+The below plot shows the effect of time, weather, and work/nonwork days on daily rental counts.
+The initial idea for this plot came from [this kaggle script post](https://www.kaggle.com/users/993/ben-hamner/bike-sharing-demand/bike-rentals-by-time-and-temperature) by Ben Hamner, which has been greatly expanded here.

 ```r